- What is Institutional Sexual Abuse?Contact the Authorities

 Sexual harassment, sexual assault, sexual exploitation, and sexual misconduct are forms of sexual abuse that occur in an institutional setting.
 Sexual harassment is any request for sexual favors, unwelcome sexual advances, or physical or verbal conduct of a sexual nature.

 Sexual assault is any unwanted sexual contact, including rape.
-Under Illinois law, threatening to use force or knowing that the victim cannot understand the nature of the impending act also constitutes sexual assault.
+Some other acts that could fall under a sexual abuse statute include threatening to use force or knowing that the victim cannot understand the nature of the impending act also constitutes sexual assault.

 Sexual exploitation is when someone in a position of power or trust commits sexual abuse, such as a teacher exploiting a student.
 Sexual misconduct is any form of sexual behavior that is not welcome or consensual.